abrham-tarekegn/ecommerce-data-pipeline/README.md

 Due to file size restrictions, the transformed CSV file cannot be uploaded to GitHub.
 Please follow the steps below to obtain and use the data:

 Download the Data:
-The transformed e-commerce data is available for download from [Insert Link Here] (e.g., a cloud storage link such as Google Drive, Dropbox, or S3).
+The transformed e-commerce data is available for download from [https://www.kaggle.com/code/parkash058/amzon-uk-product-2023-data-analysis] (e.g., a cloud storage link such as Google Drive, Dropbox, or S3).
 Data File Structure:
 transformed_amazon_data.csv: The main data file containing processed e-commerce product information.
 How to Use the Data: